lzwjava/blog-source/_posts/2024-12-11-thinking-en.md

 * We may record our thinking results.
 And we can reflect on them carefully after years.

 * We may conduct more experiments to aid in thinking, just like fixing a bug.

+* Avoid wishful thinking, as it often intertwines with one’s ego.
+We should separate our desires from the natural events or societal matters that are beyond our control.